-Tests:.
-There will be three tests (given in lecture) during the semester, as well as a final exam covering the entire course.
-The final exam will be given on Monday May 4, 2009, in a two-hour period between 8:00 AM and 2:30 PM.
-The final exam cannot be taken at any other time and has priority over any exam given by another department.
-Do not make plans to leave campus before 3:00 PM on Monday May 4, 2009.
+Tests: There will be a quiz in most recitations and possibly in some lectures.
+There will be three exams in lecture during the semester, as well as a final exam covering the entire course.
+The final exam will be given on Wednesday Dec 15, 2010, in a two-hour period between 8:00 AM and 2:30 PM.
+Do not make plans to leave campus before 3:00 PM on Wednesday Dec 15, 2010.

-Make-up tests.
-The departmental policy for a missed test is that, if you can justify the absence to the satisfaction of your instructor, then your grade on the relevant portion of the final exam will be substituted for the missing grade.
+Make-up quizzes/exams: No make-up quizzes will be given.
+At least one quiz score will be dropped when your final grade is calculated.
+The departmental policy for a missed exam is that, if you can justify the absence to the satisfaction of your instructor, then your grade on the relevant portion of the final exam will be substituted for the missing grade.
 Typically, you will not be allowed to make up more than one grade this way.
 If you cannot justify your absence from an exam, then you will receive a grade of zero for that exam.
+If you know in advance that you will have to miss a quiz or exam because of some major event, you should discuss this matter with your instructor before the exam.